 We pay a competitive base salary to our executive officers in recognition of their job responsibilities.
-In general, the Committee sets base salaries at approximately the market median as described under "Total Compensation Analysis and Planning Process" on page 29.
+In general, the Committee sets base salaries at approximately the market median as described under "Total Compensation Analysis and Planning Process" on page 28.
 On occasion, the Committee may set an executive's base salary above the reported market median to foster retention and/or recognize superior performance.
 Executives must demonstrate consistently effective individual performance in order to be eligible for a base salary increase.
 In making salary adjustments, the Committee considers the executive's base salary and total compensation relative to the market median and other factors such as individual performance against business plans, initiative, leadership, experience, knowledge, and success in building organizational capability.

-2017 BASE SALARY
+2018 BASE SALARY

-During the 2017 Total Compensation Analysis and Planning Process, the Committee reviewed each executive's base salary relative to the market data from the two surveys described under "Total Compensation Analysis and Planning Process," as well as the executive's individual performance over the prior year.
-After discussing these items, the Committee determined it was appropriate to deliver merit increases on July 1, 2017, to the named executive officers as shown in the following table.
+During the 2018 Total Compensation Analysis and Planning Process, the Committee reviewed each executive's base salary relative to the market data as described under "Total Compensation Analysis and Planning Process," as well as the executive's individual performance over the prior year.
+After discussing these items, the Committee determined it was appropriate to deliver base salary increases on July 1, 2018, to the named executive officers as shown in the following table.
+Mr. Arnold became CEO in 2016 and since that time, the Committee has provided salary increases that are intended to align his base pay with a market competitive level.